jermp/autocomplete/README.md

 	$ python partition_queries_by_length.py trec_05_efficiency_queries/trec_05_efficiency_queries.completions

 to partition the input completions by number of query terms.
+Each partition of queries is shuffled at random to avoid locality of access.
+(By default, 8 shards will be created: the ones having [1,7] query terms and the one collecting all completions with >= 8 query terms).

 Then the command